xixiaoguai727/xixiaoguai727.github.io/_pages/about.md

-I am a Ph.D. student in the Department of Computer Science at the BiWell Lab, City University of Hong Kong, supervised by [Dr. Yuhan Luo](https://yuhanlolo.github.io/me/).
-My research interests include conversational agents, multimodal human-AI interaction, emotional AI, healthcare applications of AI, and affective computing.
-Currently, I am focusing on exploring multimodal emotion expression for AI-powered chatbots.
+Hi👋, I am a Ph.D. student in the Department of Computer Science at the BiWell Lab, City University of Hong Kong, supervised by [Dr. Yuhan Luo](https://yuhanlolo.github.io/me/).
+My research interests include multimodal human-AI interaction, emotional AI, affective computing and AI healthcare applications.
+Currently, I am exploring multimodal emotion expressions for AI-powered chatbot.

 # News
 - *2025.01*: &nbsp;🎉 One paper was accepted at CHI’25.